 Make sure to adapt these steps to your needs.

-Start off by installing kdesrc-build and creating a basic configuration file:
+Start off by installing kdesrc-build:

 You will need to append the line